odysseyhack/singularitynet/README.md

 # SingularityNET Odyssey Nature 2.0 entry

+SingularityNET aims to use decentralized artificial intelligence to solve big world problems in a collaborative manner.

+Problem
+Starving people in Chad.

+- Refugee
+- Lack of resources
+- Lack of knowledge about Fonio

+solution
+Facilitate a community achieving communal goals around Fonio

+Modular machines for processing food
+Recycled machines through reuse of resources

+Benefit
+Refugee camps --> teach to grow, teach process of food, constructing jobs, self sustaining

+Food, jobs, materials, and a level up the happiness scale.

+Next steps
+- We have the ability to test it, as the government of Chad committed to us 5x 200 hectares of land to test the solution on.
+Not only do we have the ability to test it, we have the responsibility to test it, to save people from starving to death.
+- Expand to sub-saharan Africa

+Why is it a commons?
+- It can grow anywhere
+- Cheap machines
+- Knowledge --> grow, process, cook

+Extra
+Need to help each other in order to live, impact goals.

 ## Challenge
 Building an ecosystem towards abundance to solve hunger problems using the fonio grain.